bbolislis/odin-recipes/README.md

 # Project: Recipes

-This is basic recipe website
+This is a basic recipe website